RA - Application Information and Process

 - All correspondence sent to you throughout the RA Recruitment & Selection Process will be through your Kent State University e-mail.
 Please check it frequently for important updates.

-- Applications which are not submitted by the stated deadline will be cancelled.
+- Applications which are not submitted by the stated deadline will be canceled.
 Applicants will be notified of their status via e-mail.

 - All applicants who meet all stated grade and other eligibility requirements will receive information needed to register for a section of the Leadership for Dynamic Communities (LDC) workshop via email.
 Candidates are required to register for and complete this 5 week workshop to move forward in the RA Recruitment & Selection Process.